razzlestorm/gainsworth/.github/README.md

 * Create changelog and have Gainsworth announce changes when re-deployed
 * CI/CD tests
 * Unit tests (if the above proves to be too complicated for Discord botting)
+* Track consecutive days of activity, or % of time
 * ...